$\mathbb{P}^n$-functors: Introduction

 \section{Introduction}

 In the literature to date there appeared several distinct, yet related notions of \em twist autoequivalences\rm.
 In all of them, an autoequivalence of the derived category $D(X)$ of an algebraic variety $X$ is cooked up from an object of $D(X)$ or a functor $D(Z) \rightarrow D(X)$ from another variety $Z$.
 The result is usually a non-trivial, genuinely derived autoequivalence, which can nonetheless retain a lot of geometric sense if the defining object was itself geometric in nature.
 This allowed to construct interesting new categorical actions on $D(X)$, to categorify existing such actions on the cohomology ring $H^*(X)$, and to explain some other phenomena e.g. wall-crossing for moduli of sheaves or derived monodromy of flops.
 Before long, these constructions became ubiquitous in algebraic geometry, representation theory, and theoretical physics.
-In this paper we construct the theory of \em $\mathbb{P}^n$-functors\rm, which both unifies and generalises all the existing notions of twist autoequivalences.
-It provides a common framework which they all fit in, while simultaneously opening up a wealth of new examples.
+In this paper we construct the new theory of \em (non-split) $\mathbb{P}^n$-functors\rm.
+It provides a common framework for all the existing notions of twist autoequivalences such as \em spherical functors \rm \cite{SeidelThomas-BraidGroupActionsOnDerivedCategoriesOfCoherentSheaves} \cite{AnnoLogvinenko-SphericalDGFunctors} and \em split $\mathbb{P}^n$-functors \rm \cite{HuybrechtsThomas-PnObjectsAndAutoequivalencesOfDerivedCategories} \cite{Addington-NewDerivedSymmetriesOfSomeHyperkaehlerVarieties} \cite{Cautis-FlopsAndAboutAGuide}.
+It also opens up a wealth of new and previously impossible non-split examples.